-A supernova is a powerful and luminous explosion that signals the start of a major transition process within a star.
+A supernova is a powerful and luminous explosion that signals the start of a significant transition process within a star.

-Embodying this idea of powerful, immediate impact, in 2022 we launched a new strategic investment initiative to acquire a new pasteurizer for our Belgium processing plant, named The Supernova Project.
+Embodying the idea of a supernova, in 2022 we launched a new strategic investment initiative to acquire a new pasteurizer for our Belgium processing plant, named The Supernova Project.
 The goal here was to boost capacity at Rijkevorsel and reduce our heat consumption.
-The pasteurization process involves heating liquids at high temperatures for short amounts of time to kill harmful microbes without affecting the taste or nutritional value of the end project.
-The new pasteurizer significantly increases the capacity of our aseptic puree filling line, while reducing our heat consumption and consequently our CO2 emissions.
-Indeed, we expect the new pasteurizer will reduce emissions by 19% - a crucial step in SVZ's journey to decarbonization.
+The pasteurization process, which we are enhancing, involves heating liquids at high temperatures for short amounts of time to kill harmful microbes without affecting the taste or nutritional value of the end-product, ensuring the highest quality and safety standards.

+The new pasteurizer significantly increased the capacity of our aseptic puree filling line while reducing our heat consumption and, consequently, our CO2 emissions.
+In 2024, we assessed the performance of the new pasteurizer, and we achieved a 22% emissions reduction against our 2019 baseline-a crucial step in SVZ's journey to decarbonization.